RobbyC231/bench_resttest/README.md

 - `npm start`
 - Navigate to http://localhost:3000 in your browser

-# About app
+# About the app
-This app was built using Javascript and the react framework, utilizing ES6 syntax and react hooks
+This app was built using Javascript and the React framework, utilizing ES6 syntax and React hooks

 # Things to improve
 - Testing